kurdt94/k_teleport/README.md

 # configuration [config.lua]
-    " adminOnly can be enabled or disabled " (default: on) " ScreenFadeOut can be disabled " (default: on)
+    " adminOnly can be enabled or disabled " (default: on) " enable or disable userGroups " (default: admin AND superadmin) " ScreenFadeOut can be disabled " (default: on)
-    " enable or disable userGroups " (default: admin AND superadmin) " add or remove preset-waypoints "
+    " add or remove preset-waypoints "
-    " Translation can be done here"
+    " Translation can be done here "

 # notes
 - last update: 2020-07-19